 A professional medical kit is more than a box of bandages; it is a clinical system designed to sustain life.
+In an emergency, the difference between a "first aid kit" and a "medical kit" is the ability to manage trauma.
 To build a kit that actually works when seconds count, you must move beyond "convenience" items and focus on the core medical logic used by first responders and trauma specialists.

 Professional kits are organized by clinical priority.
 In a crisis, "Cognitive Load" is your enemy; a well-built kit uses color-coded modules to help you find the right tool instantly.